Lotto: Secure Participant Selection against Adversarial Servers in Federated Learning: : Secure Participant Selection

-In summary, by addressing \textbf{C1} with the above design, honest participants are ensured to proceed only with a consistent participant list with each member randomly presenting with probability less than $\alpha s / n_{min}$.
-This upper bound remains \emph{invariant} during the training, as it is fully determined by public values.
-Hence, it can be used to derive practical security guarantees (\cref{sec:design_security}), regardless of misbehaviors exhibited by the server, e.g., claiming an inaccurate $n$.
+In summary, by addressing \textbf{C1} with the above design, honest participants are ensured to proceed only with a consistent participant list $P_i'$ of size $s$ with each member randomly presenting with probability less than $\alpha s / n_{min}$.
+This upper bound remains \emph{invariant} during the training, as it is fully determined by public values $\alpha$, $s$, and $n_{min}$.
+Hence, this bound can be used to derive practical security guarantees (\cref{sec:design_security}), regardless of misbehaviors exhibited by the server.

-\PHM{Inherent Inter-Stage Consistency with SecAgg.} Ensuring consistency in participant sets used by the server throughout the entire FL workflow (\textbf{C2}) poses inherent difficulties. \emph{On one hand}, if the privacy-preserving protocol used in the later stage mandates that all participants observe a genuine selection outcome to ensure valid computation, \textbf{C2} is inherently addressed without additional measures. \emph{However}, if the server can secretly involve a participant set different from the announced one while still observing meaningful exchanged messages, the attainability of \textbf{C2} becomes an open question, as honest participants cannot detect such deception with limited trusted source of information (\cref{sec:design_threat}).
+\PHM{Inherent Inter-Stage Consistency with SecAgg.} Ensuring consistency in participant sets used by the server throughout the entire FL workflow (\textbf{C2}) poses inherent challenges.
+Indeed, if the privacy-preserving protocol used in the later stage mandates that all participants observe a genuine selection outcome to ensure valid computation, \textbf{C2} is immediately addressed. \emph{However}, if the server can secretly involve a participant set different from the announced one without being noticed by honest clients, the attainability of \textbf{C2} becomes an open problem (\cref{sec:discuss}), as honest participants cannot detect such deception with limited trusted source of information (\cref{sec:design_threat}).